leapmotion-examples/UnityModules/docs/content/100-Core.md

 ![A basic XR rig setup with Capsule Hands.](@ref images/Basic_XR_Rig.png)

-The **Leap Rig** prefab is a ready-made XR rig to get you started building an XR application with Leap Motion.
+The **Leap Rig** prefab is a ready-made XR rig to get you started building an XR application with Ultraleap hand tracking.
 It consists of the following objects:

 The **Leap Rig** is the root object.
 This is the Transform you should manipulate if you want to move your player in the XR space.
 This object contains the _optional_ XRHeightOffset script by default, which offers a simple way to get your player's head at a consistent height across the different XR platforms built into Unity.